Metroid Prime 3: Corruption: Development

-The soundtrack for Metroid Prime 3: Corruption was composed by Kenji Yamamoto, Minako Hamano and Masaru Tajima.
-The game took advantage of the increase in the amount of RAM that took place when the series switched from the GameCube to the Wii; this allowed for higher quality audio samples to be used and thus allowing a better overall audio quality.
-Yamamoto used Hirokazu Tanaka's musical design of the original Metroid in Corruption, by keeping the music and themes dark and scary until the very end, when uplifting music is played during the credits.
-Corruption is the first Metroid game to feature a significant amount of voice acting, compared to previous games in the series in which Samus "[acted] alone [... and] always came across as a lone wolf".
-The producers decided to include voices to create a stronger connection between players and the characters.
-The characters' voices were performed by Timothy Patrick Miller, Lainie Frasier, Christopher Sabat, Edwin Neal, Claire Hamilton, Brian Jepson, Gray Haddock, Clayton Kjas and Ken Webster.
+The soundtrack was composed by Kenji Yamamoto, Minako Hamano and Masaru Tajima.
+The increase in the Wii's increased RAM allowed for higher-quality audio samples.
+Yamamoto used Hirokazu Tanaka's musical design of the original Metroid (1986), keeping the music and themes dark and scary until the uplifting music of the credits.
+Corruption is the first Metroid game to feature a significant amount of voice acting; previously, Samus "[acted] alone [... and] always came across as a lone wolf".
+The producers included voices to create a stronger connection between players and the characters.
+The voices were performed by Timothy Patrick Miller, Lainie Frasier, Christopher Sabat, Edwin Neal, Claire Hamilton, Brian Jepson, Gray Haddock, Clayton Kjas and Ken Webster.